da2so/da2so.github.io/_posts/2020-08-14-Zero_Shot_Knowledge_Transfer_via_Adversarial_Belif_Matching.md

 ![3](https://da2so.github.io/assets/post_img/2020-08-14-Zero-Shot_Knowledge_Transfer_via_Adversarial_Belif_Matching/3.png){: .mx-auto.d-block :}

-### <span style="color:gray"> 3.4 Measuring belif match near decision boundaries </span>
+### <span style="color:gray"> 3.4 Measuring belief match near decision boundaries </span>

 We would like to verify that the student is implicitly trainied to match the teacher's predictions close to decision boundaries.
-For this, in Algorithm 2, we propose a way to probe the difference between belifs of network <span style="color:DodgerBlue">$A$</span> and <span style="color:DodgerBlue">$B$</span> near the decision boundaries of <span style="color:DodgerBlue">$A$</span>.
+For this, in Algorithm 2, we propose a way to probe the difference between beliefs of network <span style="color:DodgerBlue">$A$</span> and <span style="color:DodgerBlue">$B$</span> near the decision boundaries of <span style="color:DodgerBlue">$A$</span>.
 The procedure of Algorithm 2 is follows.

 1. Sampling a real image: <span style="color:DodgerBlue">$x$</span> from the test set <span style="color:DodgerBlue">$X_{test}$</span> such that network network <span style="color:DodgerBlue">$A$</span> and <span style="color:DodgerBlue">$B$</span> both give the same class prediction <span style="color:DodgerBlue">$i$</span>.